Sporting Event TFRs and Special Event Airspace Management System (SEAMS): What Commercial Drone Pilots Need to Know

 SEAMS and Sporting Event TFRs: What Commercial Drone Pilots Need to Know

-# Sporting Event TFRs and SEAMS: What Commercial Drone Pilots Need to Know
+# Sporting Event TFRs and Special Event Airspace Management System (SEAMS): What Commercial Drone Pilots Need to Know

 Temporary Flight Restrictions (TFRs) around major sporting events are one of the easiest ways for a commercial drone pilot to lose a Part 107 certificate — or end up on the wrong end of a press conference.
 Violations are climbing.
-In 2024 and 2025 the FAA reported a sharp uptick in unauthorized drone flights near MLB, NFL, NCAA, and NASCAR venues, and the trend has continued into 2026 with high-profile incidents like the April 2026 Coors Field cluster in Denver, where more than a half-dozen unauthorized drones were spotted around the Rockies' season-opening homestand against the Phillies — prompting a joint FAA/FBI public warning.
+In 2024 and 2025 the Federal Aviation Administration (FAA) reported a sharp uptick in unauthorized drone flights near MLB, NFL, NCAA, and NASCAR venues, and the trend has continued into 2026 with high-profile incidents like the April 2026 Coors Field cluster in Denver, where more than a half-dozen unauthorized drones were spotted around the Rockies' season-opening homestand against the Phillies — prompting a joint FAA/FBI public warning.

 What is SEAMS?